A Business Owners Guide To Credit Repair

 Dispute Negative but True Information, Too

 Even if you never paid that last cable bill, and it is your fault that it now appears on your credit report in collections, it does not necessarily matter.
 If the missed payment occurred more than seven years ago, it should have aged off your credit report.
 Because credit bureaus know that people’s financial know-how changes over time, they have established time periods, after which negative information rolls off your report.
 However, many debt collection agencies sell debt to another agency.
 When a new agency buys your debt, they may try to re-age it.
-I.e., start the timeline at the date they purchased the debt.
+Start the timeline at the date they purchased the debt.
 They can also do this if you arrange to start paying on an old debt, so be careful before setting up any payment plans with older creditors.
 The Fair Credit Reporting Act does not allow the re-aging of past due accounts, and if you see something on your report that is older and should have rolled off, you have the right to dispute it.
 Getting it removed could see your score shoot up several points.

 Pay for Delete Letter